-Ten great reads for your high school child
+Ten great reads – high school

 Reading is a fun and rewarding activity for children beginning high school and builds core literacy skills.
 Here are some favourite titles.